habitat-sh/habitat/README.md

 Git makes it easy to add this line to your commit messages.
 Make sure the `user.name` and `user.email` are set in your git configs.
 Use `-s` or `--signoff` to add the Signed-off-by line to the end of the commit message.

-## Development environment with hab-studio
+## Development environment with Habitat Studios

-The Habitat Studio provides an isolated environment with where packages can be built.
+Habitat Studios provide an isolated environment with where packages can be built.

 Because all Habitat packages are cryptographically signed, you'll